Truck driver pay is not as simple as looking at a median income for all truck drivers.

 When discussing average truck driver pay we have to break down the numbers by specific job type because pay varies greatly between them.
 If the pay is not broken down we have a very skewed median income of about $37,000.
 This is a very inaccurate number for a number of reasons including extremely high turnover rates among long haul trucking companies.

-Long haul truck driver pay can be separated by what type of trailer they operate.
+Long haul truck driver pay can be separated by what type of trailer they pull.

 Dry Van Trailers – These drivers are the lowest paid of all drivers for a number of reasons.
 Freight hauled in dry vans is generally low paying and the profit margins are very small.
 Another factor contributing to low driver pay is the high competition among companies for freight.
 There are more dry van trailers in the United States than any other type of trailer.
 Most of the large trucking companies pull dry van trailers at highly competitive pricing often driving the margin down to a few cents per mile.